 - Write down key personal information, including recent life changes.

 - Bring a family member or friend along, if possible.
-Someone who accompanies you might help you remember something you missed or forgot.
+A family member or friend might help you remember something you missed or forgot.

-For Creutzfeldt-Jakob disease, some basic questions to ask your doctor include:
+For Creutzfeldt-Jakob disease, some basic questions to ask your provider include:

 - What is likely causing my symptoms?

 - Other than the most likely cause, what are other possible causes for my symptoms?

 - What is the best course of action?